-It's not likely you will face snow mold every year, but if you watch closely, you will notice that it's most pronounced in those springs when the first snows months earlier were early and heavy enough to cover ground that wasn't yet fully frozen.
-When additional snows continued to fall, the warm ground beneath the snows was actively harboring fungal growth, and you are faced with the results when the spring thaw comes.
+It's not likely you will face snow mold every year, but if you watch closely, you will notice that it's most pronounced in those springs when the first snows were early and heavy enough to cover ground that wasn't yet fully frozen.
+When additional snow continued to fall, the warm ground beneath the snow was actively harboring fungal growth, and you are faced with the results when the spring thaw comes.
 A cold winter without much snowfall is less likely to produce snow mold damage in the spring.

 Though the fungal spots you discover in the spring are unsightly, they are usually not very serious.
 As the weather warms up and the lawn dries out, the infected areas will gradually green up.

 Organic Treatments and Preventions

 Rake the damaged spots gently to aerate the grass blades and help dry out them out.

 Remove any thatch layer that is more than 1/2 inch thick.
 This should not be done until the lawn has dried out somewhat and has been mowed two or three times, as mechanical dethatching machines can badly damage new grass shoots in the spring.

 Mow the lawn at a shorter than normal length until the mold is no longer actively growing.
 Taller grass will hold more moisture, which fosters fungal growth.
 Especially in the fall, mow to a short height to minimize the moisture that might be trapped under the first snowfall of the season.
 Bagging up all grass clippings for the last few mowings in the fall will also help.

 Rake up leaves in the fall.
-This, too, will reduce the trapped moisture that can trap moisture.
+This, too, will reduce the trapped moisture.

 Don't apply nitrogen fertilizer in the fall.
 While fertilizer manufacturers like to recommend a fall application of "turf builder," if you have habitual problems with snow mold, avoid fall fertilizing of the lawn.